jgulian/flashpoint/README.md

 * start config on leader cmd
 * allow users to create (yaml) config file for plugins and server
 * use ASan in tests
-* use concurrent channel (like linked list) for apply msg
-* rethink threading